observatorium/observatorium/environments/local/README.md

 This tutorial will help you get started with Observatorium.
 We will be running the whole Observatorium stack in a local Kubernetes cluster.
 Observatorium uses OIDC (OpenID Connect) for authentication, so we will deploy our own OIDC provider.
 After we have Observatorium up and running, we will push some metrics as a tenant from outside the cluster using remote write.

+If you just want to run Observatroium locally and get started quickly, take a look at the bash script `quickstart.sh`.

 ## Prerequisites

 - Clone this repo